SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 |c8y_SupportedConfigurations|array|Yes|String array of supported configuration for this device|

-Cumulocity IoT does not validate or further process configuration types.
+{{< product-c8y-iot >}} does not validate or further process configuration types.
 From a platform perspective they are simple strings.
 Associating these type strings to configuration files is responsibility of the device agent.

 **SmartREST example**